 - Be significantly behind in credits or have a recommendation from designated personnel.

-We are proud to provide students the widest variety of Open Doors Re-engagement options than any other school district in Washington.
-These programs are offered through partnerships with community colleges, community based organizations and other contracted organizations.
+We are proud to provide students the widest variety of Open Doors Re-engagement options than any other school district in Washington State.
+These programs are offered through partnerships with local colleges, community-based organizations and other contracted organizations.

 - Career Link

 - Southwest Youth & Family Services Credit Recovery Program

 - Southwest Youth and Family Services GED Program